pratikkw/Starlink/README.md

 # Starlink
 Site Link:- https://starlinksss.netlify.app/

-Fully Responsive Site.
+1. Fully Responsive Site.
-Creted using HTML, CSS & JavaScript
+2. Creted using HTML, CSS & JavaScript.
-This webpage is the clone of starlink landing page.
+3. This webpage is the clone of starlink landing page.
-Made just for learning purpose.
+4. Made just for learning purpose.